Your First Therapy Session: What To Expect

 You don’t have to talk about anything you don’t want to and you can tell me things I haven’t asked about if you’d like me to know them.
 Your therapist may make written notes or they might not.

 Honestly, I think it’s normal to be unsure.
 Most people aren’t raised to speak openly about how they feel.
 Even if they are, it’s still going to be strange talking to someone they’ve never met before.
 Your first therapy session is as much about you sussing me out and deciding whether you want to work with me as anything else.
 If you don’t want to work with me, I’m okay with that.
 I can’t be everyone’s cup of tea (I don’t even really like tea, unless it’s fruity or flowery!)

 So now you know – your first therapy session is mostly about understanding where you are right now and getting to know each other.
 You’ll know you’ve found the right therapist if you feel comfortable enough (if a little awkward) talking to them.
 Therapists want you to feel okay – we understand you feel unsure and we try to make it as easy as possible.

 Got questions?
 Email me!

-Alice offers counselling and psychotherapy sessions from her private practice in Four Oaks, Sutton Coldfield.
+Alice offers counselling and psychotherapy sessions from her private practices in Bingham and West Bridgford in Nottingham.
 To book in, click here.